tincho/trivia-react-challenge/README.md

 The most nuclear and important logic of the app can be found inside **`src/domain/quiz.tsx`** file.
 It's modeled as a React custom hook called `useQuiz`.
 It uses a pure reducer from a file sitting next to it: `quizReducer.tsx`.
 You can see this hook as the interface to the store/state of the core entity: `Quiz`('s state).

 So this resulted in a very unorthodox and minimalistic implementation of the famous  [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

-There are no `ports` nor `adapters`, and components like **`src/components/Quiz`** mix up to some degree app logic with UI, mainly to call the API service, push it up to the `domain/quiz` store/"repository", then render a single `Question` depending on it's (Quiz's) state.
-You can see `Quiz` as a `QuestionWrapper`/enhancer.
-Question is kept dumb and totally decoupled from any app logic, recieving everything in props from Quiz, which handles everything.
+There are no `ports` nor `adapters`, only a slight decoupling in components like **`src/components/Quiz`** and **`src/components/Results`**, where a wrapper/enhancer/decorator component handles the logic and pass the relevant props to the bare-view component.

 Given the size and scope of this app (and after all, it's a coding challenge and not an enterprise-grade commercial app!), I choose to "cut corners", keep some "dependency" with the framework's API and not adding extra code that would make it the purest and cleanest (i.e. extra layers).